Sunspension/VKPinCodeView/README.md

 ## License

-PinCodeView is released under the MIT license.
-[See LICENSE](https://github.com/Sunspension/PinCodeView/blob/master/LICENSE) for details.
+VKPinCodeView is released under the MIT license.
+[See LICENSE](https://github.com/Sunspension/VKPinCodeView/blob/master/LICENSE) for details.